![]() Photo by Jesper Aggergaard on Unsplash

 Usually used with the verb "to have or to feel"

-- stronger than "ache".
+- It is stronger than "ache".

-- can come and go
+- It can come and go

 - You have pain.